-The common purpose of the advancements in the scattering theories is to model the effects of the finite zone of sensitivity of a traveling wave and the fact that travel time anomalies are not conserved during the propagation of the wave, a phenomenon known as wavefront healing [e.g., Wielandt, 1987; Nolet and Dahlen, 2000].
+- [4] The common purpose of the advancements in the scattering theories is to model the effects of the finite zone of sensitivity of a traveling wave and the fact that travel time anomalies are not conserved during the propagation of the wave, a phenomenon known as wave front healing [e.g., Wielandt, 1987; Nolet and Dahlen, 2000].
 These advances are applicable to surface waves as well as body waves.
-The application is actually much simpler for fundamental mode surface waves whose structural sensitivities collapse into two-dimensions.
+The application is actually much simpler for fundamental mode surface waves whose structural sensitivities collapse into two dimensions.
 In addition, mode couplings, which are important to concentrate the sensitivity kernels near the body wave "ray", are much less important for surface waves.
-(The exception may be Rayleigh-Love fundamental mode coupling in source regions, as discussed by Meier et al. [1998].)
+(The exception may be Rayleigh-Love fundamental mode coupling in source regions, as discussed by [Meier et al., 1997].)
 The scattering theories based on the Born or Rytov approximations typically reduce to performing integrals over a finite area or volume to estimate travel time or phase perturbations caused by structural heterogeneities.
-Estimation of surface wave sensitivity kernels dates back to Woodhouse and Girnius [1982].

-In this paper we apply a particularly simple form of surface wave scattering theory to broad-band group velocity tomography on a global scale, and document the principal effects on the estimated tomographic maps and resulting shear velocity model.
+Estimation of surface wave sensitivity kernels dates back to [Woodhouse and Girnius, 1982]. - [5] In this paper we apply a particularly simple form of surface wave scattering theory to broadband group velocity tomography on a global scale and document the principal effects on the estimated tomographic maps and resulting shear velocity model.
 As discussed in section 2, the theory that we apply is founded on surface wave scattering or Fréchet kernels that are simplifications of the Born/Rytov kernels.
-We ignore mode couplings, multiple scattering, and source directivity effects, but do model backscattering in the neighborhood of the source and receiver.
-Other simplifications include using Fréchet kernels computed with a 1-D model (PREM) to eliminate the detailed ray tracing needed to identify the first Fresnel-zone through a more realistic model [e.g., Fresnel area ray-tracing of Yoshizawa and Kennett, 2001a], and using phase velocity kernels for the group velocity kernels.
-Nolet and Dahlen [2000] and Spetzler et al. [2002] discuss differences between the group and phase kernels.
+We ignore mode couplings, multiple scattering, and source directivity effects.
+Other simplifications include using Fréchet kernels computed with a 1-D model (PREM) to eliminate the detailed ray tracing needed to identify the first Fresnel zone through a more realistic model (e.g., Fresnel area ray tracing of Yoshizawa and Kennett [2002]), and using phase velocity kernels for the group velocity kernels.
+Nolet and Dahlen [2000] and Spetzler et al. [2002] discuss differences between the group and phase kernels. - [6] In previous work we performed surface wave tomography based on geometrical ray theory and largely ad hoc Gaussian smoothing constraints [e.g., Barmin et al., 2001; Levshin et al., 2001; Ritzwoller et al., 2001], which we call here "Gaussian tomography."
+In contrast, we refer to the surface wave tomography based on the simplified form of the Born/Rytov scattering theory as "diffraction tomogra-

-In previous work we performed surface wave tomography based on geometrical raytheory and largely ad hoc Gaussian smoothing constraints [e.g., Barmin et al., 2001; Levshin et al., 2001; Ritzwoller et al., 2001], which we call here "Gaussian tomography".
-In contrast, we refer to the surface wave tomography based on the simplified form of the Born/Rytov scattering theory as "diffraction tomography".
-Our motives are purely practical.
-We aim to improve global models of the lithosphere derived from surface wave dispersion information by applying a theory that renders measurements made on short and long paths more consistent and which provides physically based smoothing criteria to the estimated maps.
-In this latter context, we will show how finite surface wave Fresnelzones act to smooth the tomographic maps so that varying smoothing criteria with period becomes less important.
-In section 2, we discuss the particular form of scattering theory applied in this paper.
-The data used in the tomographic inversions are discussed in section 3 and we show how the geometrical ray-theoretic travel times of fundamental mode surface waves differ from those computed with scattering sensitivity kernels.
-The results of diffraction tomography and Gaussian tomography are compared in section 4 and we discuss resolution in section 5.
-All results are for a data set that extends across the globe and the group velocity tomography is performed globally, so comparisons are global averages.
-Regional variations from the statistics we present exist, but are not discussed in this paper in detail.
+- phy."
+Our motivation is purely practical.
+We aim to improve global models of the lithosphere and asthenosphere derived from surface wave dispersion information by applying a theory that renders measurements made on short and long paths more consistent and which provides physically based smoothing criteria to the estimated maps.
+Because of numerous simplifications and approximations, the scattering theory that we apply here probably is at an early stage in the evolution of scattering theories in regional and global tomography.
+We argue, however, that it represents a significant improvement over geometrical ray theory with purely ad hoc smoothing constraints. - [7] In section 2, we discuss the particular form of scattering theory applied in this paper.
+The data used in the tomographic inversions are discussed in section 3, and we show how the geometrical ray theoretic travel times of fundamental mode surface waves differ from those computed with scattering sensitivity kernels.
+The results of diffraction tomography and Gaussian tomography are compared in section 4, and we discuss resolution in section 5.
+All results are for a data set that extends across the globe, and the group velocity tomography is performed globally, so comparisons are global averages.
+Regional variations from the statistics we present exist but are not discussed in this paper in detail.